-What faculty need to know about attendance and students with disabilities
+What faculty need to know about disability related absences

 In some cases, a student registered with ODS may qualify for consideration for class absences.
 When this is the case, you will receive a letter from our office signed by the student.
 This accommodation is most frequently granted for a student who has a documented chronic health problem which occasionally causes them to be absent from class.
 Faculty set their own attendance policies; the accommodation is simply a request for some flexibility in the policy.
 The amount of flexibility will depend on the nature of the class and whether class participation is a factor in the final grade.
 Students who are eligible for this accommodation are responsible for completing all coursework.
 This accommodation is not a “blank check” which allows students to miss a large number of classes for any given course.
 A student with excessive absences in a class should consult with the instructor about dropping the course with a passing grade or receiving an incomplete grade when appropriate.